Dave-MK/legends-of-asgard/README2.md

 - [Miguel](https://) was a great supporter of another bold idea of mine for this project.
 Tim guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova/), my code institute mentor was a huge asset in the mid to late stages of the project, assisting with syntax and semantic code improvements and best practices.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
-- [Lun Dev](https://www.youtube.com/user/lundev) for his amazing CSS tutorials.
+- [Lun Dev](https://www.youtube.com/user/lundev) for his amazing tutorials on CSS wizardry.

 ---